History of Hong Kong: Imperial China era (221 BC – 1841 AD)

-Colonial Hong Kong era (1841 – 1930s)
+Colonial era (1841–1930s)

 By the early 19th century, the British Empire trade was heavily dependent upon the importation of tea, silk, and porcelain from China.
-While the British exported to China luxury items like clocks, watches, there remained an overwhelming imbalance in trade.
+While the British exported to China luxury items such as clocks and watches, there remained an overwhelming imbalance in trade.
 China developed a strong demand for silver, which was a difficult commodity for the British to come by in large quantities.
 The counterbalance of trade came with exports to China of opium grown in India.
 By the late 19th century China grew most of the opium it used.
-A Chinese commissioner Lin Zexu voiced to Queen Victoria the Qing state's opposition to the opium trade.
+A Chinese commissioner, Lin Zexu, voiced to Queen Victoria the Qing state's opposition to the opium trade.
 The First Opium War which ensued lasted from 1839 to 1842.
 Britain occupied the island of Hong Kong on 25 January 1841 and used it as a military staging point.
 China was defeated and was forced to cede Hong Kong in the Treaty of Nanking signed on 29 August 1842.
-The island became a Crown Colony of the British Empire.
+The island became a crown colony of the British Empire.

 Christian missionaries founded many schools and churches in Hong Kong.
 St Stephen's Anglican Church located in West Point was founded by the Church Mission Society in 1865.
 Ying Wa Girls' School located in Mid-levels was founded by the London Missionary Society in 1900.
 The Hong Kong College of Medicine for Chinese was founded by the London Missionary Society in 1887, and Sun Yat-sen was one of its first two graduates in 1892.
 The college was the forerunner of the School of Medicine of the University of Hong Kong, which was established in 1911.

 Along with fellow students Yeung Hok-ling, Chan Siu-bak and Yau Lit, Sun Yat-sen started to promote the thought of overthrowing the Qing empire while he studied in the Hong Kong College of Medicine for Chinese.
 The four students were known by the Qing as the Four Bandits.
 Sun attended To Tsai Church (道濟會堂, founded by the London Missionary Society in 1888) while he studied in this college.
-Sun led the Chinese Revolution of 1911, which changed China from an empire to a republic.
+Sun led the 1911 Revolution, which changed China from an empire to a republic.